Teach English in Saudi Arabia

 - Education is free at all levels

 It is important to research the laws and customs of Saudi Arabia to understand how they can affect your daily life.
 Things like dating (publicly) and consumption of alcohol (except in an Embassy) are forbidden.
-There are additional restrictions for woman, such as not being able to drive and being restricted to restaurants with a specific family section.
+There are additional restrictions for women, such as not being able to drive and being restricted to restaurants with a specific family section.

 To compensate for some of these cultural challenges, the embassies are known to throw regular events/parties allowing you the freedoms you would have back home.